sc-ventures/cloudbreak-documentation/docs/trouble-azure.md

 #### Client does not have authorization

-Example error message: *<span class="cfn-output3">Failed to verify credential: Status code 403, {"error":{"code":"AuthorizationFailed","message":"The client 'X' with object id 'z' does not have authorization to perform action 'Microsoft.Storage/storageAccounts/read' over scope 'subscriptions/...'"}</span>*
+Example error message:
+*<span class="cfn-output3">Failed to verify credential: Status code 403, {"error":{"code":"AuthorizationFailed",
+"message":"The client 'X' with object id 'z' does not have authorization to perform action
+'Microsoft.Storage/storageAccounts/read' over scope 'subscriptions/...'"}</span>*

 **Symptom**: Your Azure account does not have sufficient permissions to create a Coudbreak credential.